 My dad used to tell me that after the first week of basketball practice back when I was in junior high.

 He was right.
 A lot of good things hurt … having a baby, getting shots when you are sick, sore muscles after working out, going through physical therapy to recover from an injury, and so on and so forth.

 Saying goodbye can be painful too.
 Especially if it is someone you love.
 Even if that person gets to go somewhere great.
 It still hurts the heart.

-So that gets me back to where I started.
-Not wanting it to matter that my dad died on my birthday.
+This gets me right back to where I started: Not wanting it to matter that my dad died on my birthday.

 Jon and I talked a lot this past week about how I feel regarding my birthday.
 After the second or third such conversation, Jon said, in his matter-of-fact way, “Paige, it is clear to me that you just aren’t done grieving yet.
-It’s okay.
+That’s okay.
 Grief takes time, especially if you love someone.
-Be as gracious to yourself as you would to someone else in your situation.”
+I suggest you should be as gracious to yourself as you would to someone else in your situation.”

 Be gracious to myself.